nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 Depending on what you have chosen during the installation, it will either run as a service, or on demand.
 You could also create an OS task for your specific needs.

 > [!Important]
-> When the Person Access Token expires, you'll need to rerun the configuration with your new one, there will not be a warning that it has expired.
+> When the Personal Access Token expires, you will need to rerun the configuration with your new one, there will not be a warning that it has expired.